Dillon High School Title I Information

 Title I Project

-Dillon School District Four's Title I Project is available for inspection by the public in the Dillon School District Four Office of Student Services at 1738 Hwy.
-301 North, Dillon, SC 29536.
-Parents who may have questions, comments, or concerns about the Title I Project may contact Mrs. Amanda Hayes at 843-774-1200.
 Dillon High School's Title I Project is available in the DHS main office.
-Questions or comments may be directed to Dr. Regina Brown at 843-774-1230 or [email protected].
+Questions or comments may be directed to Dr. Regina Brown.
 Parents may make suggestions for the Title I Project during Parent Nights throughout the school year.

 Parent Nights

-Parent Nights are sponsored by Title I, parent nights are planned at Dillon High School for the 2024-2025 school year.
-At each of these events information on Title I, academic content standards, testing, and reading programs are presented to parents in attendance.
+Parent Nights are sponsored by Title I; parent nights are planned at Dillon High School for the 2024-2025 school year.
+At each of these event’s information on Title I, academic content standards, testing, and reading programs are presented to parents in attendance.
 Student academic presentations, as well as band or chorus performances will be featured.
 Guest speakers will conduct presentations at some of the meetings.
 Additionally, parents may visit classrooms and speak with teachers.

-Title I/III/IV/V/IX/SIC Planning Team
+Title I/III/IV/V/IX/SIC Planning Team for 2025-2026

 Timothy Gibbs, Principal